Skip to main content

 Obligations of network members

-Members are required to act only in the interests of the network and not on behalf of their employer, membership organisation or wider interest group, except for the 3 representatives elected to the network by the Independent Advice Providers Forum (IAPF) whose role is to represent the interests of information and advice providers.
-The experience and understanding that each network member brings from their own experience is highly valued and network members are not expected to act as representatives of any particular interest group, apart from the IAPF.
+Members are required to act only in the interests of the Network and not on behalf of their employer, membership organisation or wider interest group.
+The experience and understanding that each network member brings from their own experience is highly valued and network members are not expected to act as representatives of any particular interest group.

-Core members are expected to attend 4 meetings of the network each year and to have read the papers which have been circulated prior to meetings so that they can contribute fully to meetings.
+Core members are expected to attend 4 meetings of the Network each year and to have read the papers which have been circulated prior to meetings so that they can contribute fully to meetings.
 Attendance may be in person or by video link.
-Substitutions will not be expected for the duration of the initial appointment and alternates may attend meetings only with prior agreement of the Chair.
+The Chair may invite additional individuals to attend to contribute their expertise to particular discussions.

 Declarations of interest